-Walt Zwirko is the digital content producer at KTEN, managing what you see here at KTEN.com and on our social media outlets.
+Walt Zwirko is the digital content manager at KTEN, keeping a close watch on what you see here at KTEN.com and on our social media outlets.

 Walt's experience with all things online dates back to 1995, when he founded WFAA.com, which became one of the leading news and information destinations in Dallas-Fort Worth.
 Walt continued to be an integral part of that organization until retiring in April 2016.